car251290/getaCoffee/README.md

 # getaCoffee
-Seach for the location of a coffee store near you Using React Native with this project. and will use a map to get to near of the coffee shop. this App will be available for Android and iOS.
+Seach for the location of a coffee store near you Using React Native with this project. and will use google map to get to near of the coffee shop. this App will be available for Android and iOS.

 # Using expo and JS